lipk/nicestream/MANUAL.md

 ## Installation

 nicestream currently doesn't provide installer scripts, let alone binaries.
-However, it consists of only four files (nicestream and nfa cpp and hpp), so it shouldn't be too much hassle to just include the whole thing in your source tree.
+However, it consists of only a few files, so it shouldn't be too much hassle to just include the whole thing in your source tree.
 The only thing you need to build nicestream is a C++11 capable compiler.

 ### Running unit tests